sbmlteam/libsbml/README.txt

 Documentation for libSBML is available as a separate download from the same locations as the libSBML distribution (namely, the SBML project SourceForge and the http://sbml.org/Software/libSBML web page).
-You may also regenerate the documentation from the source code distribution if you have Doxygen version 1.5.4 installed and have configured libSBML with the --with-doxygen flag.
+You may also regenerate the documentation from the source code distribution if you have Doxygen version 1.5.8 or later installed and have configured libSBML with the --with-doxygen flag.
 Then you can execute the following to generate and install the libSBML documentation files: